-This accredited course meets academic requirements for further learning, Chartered Engineer and Chartered Marine Engineer registration.
-You must hold a BEng/BSc undergraduate first degree that is accredited for Chartered Engineer (CEng) registration to meet CEng registration requirements.
+This master's programme is accredited by the Institution of Mechanical Engineers (IMechE), the Royal Institution of Naval Architects (RINA) and the Institute of Marine Engineering, Science and Technology (IMarEST) as meeting the academic requirement for Further Learning, for Chartered Engineer and Chartered Marine Engineer registration.
+Candidates must hold a BEng/BSc undergraduate first degree that is accredited for Chartered Engineer (CEng) registration to comply with full CEng registration requirements.

 Your course leader is Dr Gabriel Weymouth, an associate professor for the Southampton Marine and Maritime Institute at the University of Southampton.
 His main areas of interest are mechanics and maths.
 He is currently working on unsteady fluid dynamics and nonlinear fluid/structure interaction.
 Read Dr Weymouth’s staff profile to find out more about his work.

 If you'd prefer to study a different specialism, you can apply for one of our other MSc Maritime Engineering Science pathways:

 This course is based at Boldrewood.

 This qualification is awarded by the University of Southampton.

 Download the programme specification